How to switch from Avalara

 - Test TaxCloud calculations in a sandbox or staging store, if possible.

-- Do not disable Avalara until TaxCloud has been tested and validated.
+- Do not disable Avalara until TaxCloud has been tested and its engine results are validated.

 - If you’re unable to test live, coordinate a scheduled go-live time with our team to minimize disruption.